Fueled By Death Cast Ep. 63 - DR. MICHIO KAKU

 Dr. Michio Kaku: Well, an extrasolar planet is just a planet outside our solar system because it's extrasolar.
 Solar implies our solar system.
 An exoplanet is just anything out there.

 Jeff: I see.
 I see.
 How close do you think we are to discovering planets with a habitable atmosphere?

 Dr. Michio Kaku: I wouldn't be surprised whether next year or the year after that we find a doppelganger in outer space.
-That is a planet that has roughly the same size as the planet earth and potentially it has liquid oceans out of which DNA could be formed.
-Now, right now we have found roughly 20 or so super earths, plants that are, for example, 50%, 100% bigger than the earth.
-But I think we're getting very close now to finding a twin of the earth in outer space that is the same size of the earth and potentially could have liquid water oceans.
+That is a planet that has roughly the same size as the planet Earth, and potentially it has liquid oceans out of which DNA could be formed.
+Now, right now, we have found roughly 20 or so Super-Earths, plantes that are, for example, 50%, 100% bigger than the Earth.
+But I think we're getting very close now to finding a twin of the Earth in outer space that is the same size of the Earth and potentially could have liquid water oceans.

-Dr. Michio Kaku: Well, first of all, there are no protocols that you see often in the movies where the joint chiefs of staff get together and tell the public, "Don't panic," or keep everything a secret.
+Dr. Michio Kaku: Well, first of all, there are no protocols that you see often in the movies where the Joint Chiefs of Staff get together and tell the public, "Don't panic," or keep everything a secret.
 There are no such protocols.
 Okay?
 Governments have not come together to discuss this.
-So I think first of all, we'll probably pick up a radio signal from a nearby planet.
+So I think, first of all, we'll probably pick up a radio signal from a nearby planet.
 The first response will be to decipher the message.
 The message will be regular, rather than random, indicating that there's an intelligence behind it.
-Have to use super computers to decipher it.
+Have to use supercomputers to decipher it.
 Okay?
 At that point, it's going to leak out.
 People cannot keep secrets.
-It'll leak out that we've detected intelligent symbol from outer space.
+It'll leak out that we've detected intelligent signals from outer space.

 Jeff: Wow.
 Yeah.